Envisioning Native Plantings

 Quality Parks is seeking partners to support a 2018 native planting at the Port Jefferson County Club.
 According to Christine Kane, Audubon International's Executive Director, "managing properties for pollinators, like monarchs & other butterflies, is a great way to pull together best practices to protect water quality, diversify wildlife habitat, improve aesthetics of golf and more ."
 Last year, Quality Parks and Four Harbors Audobon Society met with the Port Jefferson Golf Course Superintendent to discuss native planting ideas.
 This year we hope to partner with corporations to plan for and fund a pilot project at the Port Jefferson Country Club.
 Quality Parks grows native plants just around the corner from the golf course, so their sources are very local and well suited for planting in the out-of-play areas.

-All these photographs were taken at the Quality Parks CSA for Native Pants.
+All these photographs were taken at the Quality Parks Long Island Native Plants.
 We grow out local seed sources to plug and pot sizes.

 The Port Jefferson County Club is 170 acres of open space.